paritytech/json-rpc-interface-spec/src/api/transactionWatch.md

 The `transactionWatch` functions allow submitting a transaction for inclusion in the chain.

-In case of a JSON-RPC server that accepts multiple different client connections, the `transactionWatch` functions must be called from the same connection.
+The `transactionWatch` functions must be called from the same connection in order to work together.